List of The Law of Ueki characters: Pag

 A celestial who sent his son, Kosuke Ueki, to Earth as a baby with the same selfish intents as Margarette: to choose his son for the tournament so that he himself could benefit.
 Unfortunately for him, he was not chosen as a king candidate like Margarette was.

 He does however seem to express regret when he meets up with Ueki and company later, not revealing his true identity to Ueki due to his shame.
 Pag also teaches Ueki a way to advance to his level 2 power stating that it would be "the first and last time" he would aid Ueki.

 Lafferty

 The king candidate who gave Taira his powers.
 She tried to cheat during a fight by giving Taira more water and was sent to Hell for it.

 Ganju

 The king candidate who gave Li Ho his powers.
 He is also Li Ho's coach, and Li Ho wears a hat that looks like his but with different colors.
 Not even Ganju himself has seen Li Ho use his powers before.

 Other power users

 Maruo Taira

 Taira has the power to change water into fire when he puts it into his mouth.
-Usually likes to just blast fire, but he can manipulate it by gargling, making it an explosive fireball.
-He wants the talent to manipulate if he wins.
+He usually prefers to just blast fire, but he can manipulate it by gargling, making it an explosive fireball.
+He wants the talent to conquer if he wins.
 He was Ueki's first fight.